 There are four categories for lost wages and other monetary compensation:

-- Temporary Total Disability (TTD) applies when you cannot do any work initially, but you will be able to work again eventually.
+- Temporary Total Disability (TTD) applies when you cannot do any work initially but can work again eventually.
 Your benefits can equal between 66 2/3 and 80 percent of your regular wages, as long as they do not exceed the state maximum.

 - Temporary Partial Disability (TPD)applies if can work, but you cannot do everything you could before.
-If you get wages during this time that are less than 80 percent of your previous wages, you may be eligible for benefits.
+You may be eligible for benefits if you get wages during this time that are less than 80 percent of your previous wages.

-- Impairment Income Benefits (IIB)may apply if your condition is not going to improve any further.
-An evaluator will assign you an impairment rating and calculate the amount of money you will receive.
+- Impairment Income Benefits (IIB)may apply if your condition does not improve.
+An evaluator will assign you an impairment rating and calculate the money you will receive.

-- Permanent Total Disability (PTD) applies ifyou will never be able to perform any kind of work again because of your injury or illness.
+- Permanent Total Disability (PTD) applies ifyou can never perform any work again because of your injury or illness.
 To qualify, your medical condition must have improved as much as it is going to and you must be completely disabled.

-If a loved one died as a result of a work-related incident, you may qualify for death benefits.
+You may qualify for death benefits if a loved one died due to a work-related incident.
 If a spouse or parent died within one year of their accident—or within five years of continuous disability—the state will provide up to $7,500 for funeral expenses, educational benefits for the surviving spouse, and compensation to dependents, not to exceed $150,000 in total.

 How Much Time Do I Have to Report a Work-Related Illness or Injury?

-You only have 30 days from the time the incident occurred—or a doctor informed you that your condition was work related—to report your injury.
+You only have 30 days from when the incident occurred—or a doctor informed you that your condition was work related—to report your injury.
 You may receive a denial for your claim if you wait too long.

-That is why we recommend you file a report with your employer as soon as you know your illness or injury is work related.
-Do this in writing using the correct form, so you have proof of when you gave notification.
+That is why we recommend you file a report with your employer as soon as you know your illness or injury is work-related.
+Do this in writing using the correct form, so you have proof of when you gave the notification.